How to Boost Your ABIM Internal Medicine Certification Exam Score by 100 Points

 D. Viral upper respiratory infection

-The lead-in asks about the most likely explanation, so think carefully through each answer option.
+The lead-in asks about the most likely explanation for the patient’s clinical presentation, so think carefully through each answer option.
 Here are the distractors:

 Once you understand the goal of the question writer to create answer choices that are supposed to discriminate knowledge, it is easier to exploit technical flaws and improve the odds of getting a question correct.
 The following three pointers round out our five tips that can help you answer a question correctly: